gritNgo/Decibels_MVC/README.md

 # Decibels - Real-world E-commerce Application

 **Decibels** is a real-world e-commerce application for musical instruments, deployed on Azure.
-It showcases the use of a wide range of modern technologies and development practices.
+It showcases the use of a wide range of modern technologies and development practices. **(To complete a test purchase, use card number `4242424242424242` with any valid future expiry date and CVC)**

 ---